 Microsoft Word is the standard word processing tool used at PVAMU.
-If you're u processors, be sure to use the "save as" tool and save the document in either the M Text, or plain text format.
+If you're using other word processors, be sure to use the "save as" tool and save the document in either the Microsoft Word, Rich-Text, or plain text format.
+Only tests and in-class assignments may be handwritten.
+All other assignments must be typed in 11 or 12 point font (Times New Roman).